1602/compound/docs/sources/markdown/extension-api.md

 # Extensions API

 Any npm package can be used as an extension for CompoundJS.
-Just add a line to `npmfile.js`, for example:
+If it should be loaded at compound app starup, it should export `init` method.
+This method will receive single argument: compound app.

+Compound will initialize each extension listed in `config/autoload.js` file.
+Example of file generated on `compound init` command:

 ```
-require('railway-twitter');
+module.exports = function(compound) {
+    return [
+        require('ejs-ext'),
+        require('jugglingdb'),
+        require('seedjs')
+    ];
+};
 ```

-Just one note: If the package has an `init` method, it will be invoked after application initialization.

-For an example, you can check out the [twitter-auth extension](https://github.com/1602/compound-twitter "twitter-auth extension") for compound.

-### Installation script

-If your extensions have an `install.js` script in the root directory, itw ill be invoked after installing it using `compound install`.
+We trying to keep compound core tiny, some parts of framework now moved to separate modules:

+- railway-routes
+- jugglingdb
+- kontroller
+- seedjs

+Some of this modules still loaded from core, but in future everything will be moved to `config/autoload`.
+That means, every part of compound could be replaced with another module, which should follow common API.

 ### CompoundJS extension API

 All CompoundJS modules are published in the `compound`object.
-Any module can be extended or monkey-patched.
+Any module can be extended or replaced.
 Let's take a look at the most common use-cases.

 ### Tools